cadethacker/cade-bootcamp/11-explore-the-project.md

 ## Running

 You have two options for running.
-The serve different purposes, so I'll show you both
+They serve different purposes, so I'll show you both

 ### Option 1: Terminal